brianmcn/Zelda1RandoTools/doc/use.md

 ![DungeonRoom.OffTheMap sample screenshot](screenshots/dt-drag-9-map-goal.png)

 but that means marking 21 OffTheMap spots on the tracker.
-Right-clicking each tile and going through the popup menu would take way too long, and even if you have a HotKey for OffTheMap, it is still a bit tedious to hover all those rooms and press the key.
+Right-clicking each tile and going through the popup menu for each would take way too long, and even if you have a
+HotKey for OffTheMap, it is still a bit tedious to hover all those rooms and press the key.
 'Paint'ing to the rescue!
-You can 'paint' a bunch of OffTheMap rooms at once by right-clicking a room and then holding the right mouse button down as you drag across multiple rooms on the map.
+You can 'paint' a bunch of OffTheMap rooms at once by right-click-dragging across multiple rooms on the map.
 So, for example, it is easy to paint the 14 OffTheMap rooms on the right edge of the screenshot above using one fluid motion.
 Then HotKeys can be used to mark off the remaining 'holes'.

 While that strategy works well for dungeon 9, for smaller dungeons it would be more efficient to paint just what's "on the map" rather than off it.
 Suppose you get three rooms into